DanieleDeIuliis/MowerGridSystem/README.md

 * invertPositionIsOccupiedState
 * isNewPositionValid

+### Time assumption
+The service will execute one turn a time.
+During one turn each thread let the mower managers perform their next command and it ends when all of them finish.

+The assumption here is that a mower requires the same amount of time to change its orientation and to move forward one cell.
+Doing so, it's also possible to forecast collisions between mowers.

 ### Sleep in MowerMoveService
 Even though the program performs as expected in a multi-thread environment it has been introduced a sleep between two submit of a job to a thread in the pull.
 This ensures a deterministic behaviour during the test phase.